PROJECT · TOK0 / FIELD COMPRESSION UNIT

 Resident memory (active compression)11.2 MBwith rule cache loaded

-These are the same numbers CI prints on every release.
-Replicate locally with the recipes below.
+Same numbers CI prints on every release.
+Replicate them locally with the recipes below.

 Why it’s fast

-• Single-threaded by design.
+• Single-threaded.
 No locks, no atomics, no thread spawning.
 The metering writer is the only background thread.

 • Regex compiled once.
 Every regex lives in lazy_static!.
-First use pays the cost; subsequent uses are hash lookups.
+First use pays the cost; the rest are hash lookups.

 • mtime-based rule cache.
 Rules only re-parse when their TOML file changes.
 Steady-state rule loading is a handful of stat() calls.

 • Pure pipeline functions.
 Each stage takes &str and returns String.
-No allocations beyond the necessary one per stage.
-Stack-friendly.
+One allocation per stage, no shared state.

 Measuring cold start